 - Sleep disorders

-Typically, you can stop yourself from grinding your teeth when you catch yourself doing it.
 If you have bruxism, however, then you may grind your teeth incessantly while you sleep and are unable to catch yourself.
-You might also do it so often throughout the day that you don’t always realize it.
+You might also do it throughout the day without realizing it.
 The problem is that your bite generates an incredible amount of force.
 When you aren’t regulating that force and if there’s no food between your teeth, then the intense grinding and friction can wear down and damage your natural tooth structure.

 Protecting Your Improved Smile

-Worn teeth and an uneven bite are frequent causes of tooth grinding.
+An uneven bite is a frequent cause of a sore jaw and tooth grinding.
+Proper alignment is lost with the teeth worn down unevenly.
 In many cases, cosmetic treatment can quickly and effectively address such issues.
 When you grind your teeth constantly, you can damage your bonding or other dentistry, making the problem even worse.
 If you have bruxism, then your dentist will recommend addressing it first before receiving cosmetic treatment to ensure that your new smile stays improved.
-The two most common preventative treatments for bruxism are custom night appliances and orthodontics.
+The two most common preventative treatments for teeth clenching are custom night appliances and orthodontics.

 There are many different ways to address bruxism, depending on the exact cause and the unique situation.
 However, one of the most common treatments is a night guard appliance.
 This device is designed to fit over your teeth and protect them from excessive forces.
 While most patients only need to wear their appliance at night while they sleep, others may need to wear their mouth guards during the day as well.

-To create your night bruxism appliance, we will first take impressions of your teeth.
+To create your teeth grinding mouth guard, we will first take impressions of your teeth.
 These molds are then used to fabricate your mouth guard according to your unique dental anatomy.
 While store-bought guards are available, custom guards are far more comfortable and effective.